-Grill marks galore with this Grilled Farmers Market Salad with Halloumi and Adobo Chicken dressed in a bright basil and parsley vinaigrette.
+Char marks galore with this Grilled Romaine Salad with Chicken dressed in a bright basil and parsley vinaigrette.
 It's like American, Greek, and Mexican cuisine had a seriously mouthwatering collision.
 You're going to want this healthy, quick and easy dinner on repeat all summer long.

 Remember to PIN a PHOTO to save the recipe for later!

 Here in the Garden State, farmers markets are burgeoning with summer's bounty.
 Tomatoes aren't quite here yet but it won't be long.
 If they were, they definitely would have joined this band of crisp lettuce, sweet corn, zucchini, and red onion.

 The vinaigrette is a delicious puree of basil and parsley, scallions, lemon juice, agave, and extra-virgin olive oil.
 You can easily include or substitute in cilantro, lime juice, and honey or maple syrup as the sweetener.
 You can whip up this green goddess of a dressing the day before too.

 As far as prepping the veggies, just husk the corn, slice the zucchini, onion and halloumi, and halve the romaine hearts.
 TIP: Be sure to leave the root ends intact to keep the leaves together.

 Simply fire up the bbq, coat the gang in olive oil, and sprinkle generously with salt and pepper.
 Then get grilling!

 Prepping the Chicken